Suppose we push constantly ahead, change lanes to grab a bit of headway,

 and then brake hard, leaving larger waves behind us.
 Repeated action

-causes the waves to grow huge.
+causes the waves to grow.
 Ironic that the angry people who push

 ahead as fast as possible might unwittingly participate in "amplifying"